rentinvoice/Costume-rental-software/README.md

-RentInvoice.in is built for any rental business in India, including:
+RentInvoice.in is built for any rental business in India for rental management application including:
     Clothing & costume rental shops (sherwani, lehenga, bridal wear) Wedding and fashion rental boutiques
     Car and vehicle rental operators